ARTICLE UPDATED ON NOVEMBER 28, 2022

-Benefits of Pallet Racking with Sturdy and Rackable Plastic Pallets
+Benefits of Pallet Racking with Sturdy, Rackable and Sustainable Plastic Pallets

-In warehouses, logistics managers are not only concerned about keeping loaded pallets in racking systems but also managing the empty pallets that need to be stacked inside the warehouse without causing any safety hazards.
-Pooling pallets rather than purchasing an entire fleet of pallets reduces the space taken up by these empty pallets in the warehouse.
-With a third-party looking after the supply, maintenance, and retrieval of pallets from their end destinations, the overall cost-efficiency of warehouse operations increases.
+In addition to keeping loaded pallets in racking systems, managing empty pallets is of equal priority.
+Empty pallets need to be stacked inside the warehouse safely, to avoid damage and potential safety hazards.
+Rather than purchasing pallets, companies can pool pallets.
+This avoids acquiring and maintaining an extra fleet of pallets and reduces the need for additional warehouse space.
+With a third-party maintaining the supply and retrieval of pallets from their end destinations, the overall cost-efficiency of warehouse operations increases.

-As plastic pallets are durable enough to move across the supply chain many times without getting easily damaged, it makes them ideal for pooling.
-Renting plastic pallets from a common pool allows managers to store only the pallets needed at any given time, thereby further optimizing the warehouse floor space.
+The durable nature of plastic pallets also allows them to move throughout the supply chain without getting easily damaged.
+This is ideal for pooling, as renting pallets from a common pool allows managers to store only the most essential pallets at a given time, further enhancing the warehouse floor space.

 Companies committed to optimizing their inventory management use plastic pallets from iGPS, which are lightweight, recyclable, and help streamline your supply chain.
 For more information, contact us at 1-866-557-0047, email [email protected], or visit our contact page.
 We also invite you to follow us on LinkedIn.